utmrobotics/UTM-Robotics-Projects/README.md

 ---

 ### The Vision
-- Design a neat and efficient robot capable of accurately following a black line using IR sensors.
+- Design a neat robot capable of accurately following a black line using IR sensors.
 - Implement a well-tuned **PID controller** to ensure smooth and responsive motion.
 - Create a fun, interactive **racing event** where participants can test their robots and compete.